-- Any unemployment benefits your workers collect as a result of COVID-19 will not be used in computing your future UI tax rate
+Governor Tim Walz issued an executive order to relieve taxpaying employers of benefit charges associated with COVID-19.
+This means that any unemployment benefits your workers collect as a result of the pandemic will not be used in computing your future UI tax rate.

 Continue to raise an issue about any matters that are not related to COVID-19.

 Yes.
 The Shared Work Program is designed to help you reduce costs without losing your valued employees.
 If your business reduces hours by 50 percent or less, the Shared Work Program can help defray some of your employees’ lost wages.

 Maintaining your current workforce will help you avoid the expense of recruiting, hiring, and training new workers.
 The Shared Work Program will also allow you to resume full operations quickly when business conditions improve.

 If you have substantially reduced an employee’s hours (below 32 hours per week) or their rate of pay, they may be eligible for unemployment benefits.